How to Mirror Android to Roku

 Before you establish the connection, make sure your Roku model supports mirroring.
 Most available Roku models do, but, for instance, the Roku Express 3700 or Roku Express+ 3710 don’t.
 If you don’t know the model number of your, you can check as follows:

-- Go to your Roku’s main menu, also known as the Homepage, scroll down to Settings and select it.
+- Go to your Roku’s main menu, it’s located on the Homepage, scroll down to Settings and select it.

 - Next, choose System > About.
 You’ll see the model info there.